wp-plugins/simple-flickr-photostream-widget/readme.txt

 == Changelog ==

+= 1.3.3 =
+* Implementation change: now using cURL instead of deprecated magpie RSS parser.
+Falling back to file_get_contents if no cURL found.
+* Bug fix: cache problem that was showing always the same pics.

 = 1.3.2 =
 * Bug Fix: when multiple sizes where used in the template, only the first occurrence was taken into account